Overview

 ## data => [[100,101,1102],[103,104,105],[106,1107,108],[1109,110,111]]

-Use “copy” to make a copy of the NDArray and the internal element data.
-Use “transpose” if you want to copy it after converting it to the transpose matrix.
+Using “copy”, you can create a copy of the NDArray and its internal element data.
+Using “transpose”, you can create a copy after converting to the transposed matrix.

 $a = $mo->array([[1,2],[3,4]]);